Auto Graph Encoder-Decoder for Neural Network Pruning: Methodology

 \subsubsection{Decoder}

-The decoder aims to learn the embedding of each DNN's hidden layer, and we take the hidden layer's features as the state vectors for RL agent.
-Because the state vectors in the RL environment are determined by the previous state and the action, the decoder takes the previous layer’s feature vector and compression policy as input:
+The decoder aims to learn the environment states of DNN hidden layers for the RL agent.
+Since the state vectors in the RL environment are determined by the previous state and the action (the pruning ratio), the decoder takes the previous layer’s states vector and RL agent's action as input:

-For the $t-$th hidden layer, we use the feature $s_{t-1}$ of the previous hidden layer and the compression policy $a_{t-1}$ (action selected by the RL agent) to calculate the environment states.
+For the $t-$th hidden layer, we use the feature $s_{t-1}$ of the previous hidden layer and the compression policy $a_{t-1}$ (the action selected by the RL agent) to calculate the environment states.